froboy/yusaopeny_docs/content/en/docs/wiki/OpenY-security---Drupal-SA-CORE-2018-004.md

 title: OpenY security Drupal-SA-CORE-2018-004
 ---

 This document is archived but may contain useful information for troubleshooting future updates.
-For updated update steps, visit [How to upgrade Open Y]({{< relref OpenY-upgrade-how-to-for-Developers.md >}}).
+For updated update steps, visit [How to upgrade Y USA Open Y]({{< relref OpenY-upgrade-how-to-for-Developers.md >}}).

 ---